 That’s not my real name, by the way.
 It’s just a pen name I use on the interwebs. 😉

 Needless to say, I love getting out and about once in a while.
-I’ve ventured outside the country as a child, but the first trip that sparked my interest in seeing more of the world was a 2007 visit to Singapore.
-Two years later, I set off on a journey across central Japan: the very first holiday that I planned on my own, booked independently, and paid for out of my own pocket (i.e., not parent-funded).
+In 2009, I set off on a journey across central Japan: the very first holiday that I planned on my own, booked independently, and paid for out of my own pocket (i.e., not funded by my parents as previous travels had been).
 From then on, Japan has consistently remained my favourite destination – I’ve visited all 4 main islands, all 8 regions, all 47 prefectures – and travel has remained my best-loved hobby.

 What’s my job, you ask?
 Let’s not talk about what I do for a living.
 “Work” begins and ends at the company doorstep, and I’m quite firm about switching off from all office matters after clocking out.
 That’s especially true when I’m on holiday!